Dino Fest 2025

 Ver página en español

-Join us for our annual festival celebrating all things dinosaur!
-Dino Fest celebrates dinosaurs, their prehistoric past, and the science that brings their world back to life.
+On Sunday, September 14, come out and RAWR with us as we celebrate the 10th annual Dino Fest!
+Discover the amazing world of dinosaurs, their prehistoric past, and the science that brings their world back to life.
 Meet world-renowned paleontologists from the Museum's Dinosaur Institute and beyond.
-See unique fossil collections that include Jurassic giant dinosaurs and the other creatures that roamed alongside them.
+See unique Cretaceous era fossil collections and learn about dinosaurs’ living descendants, birds!
 You don’t want to miss this event that is millions of years in the making!

-• See rare specimens from our Museum’s collections, like those collected from the Gnatalie Quarry in Utah
+• See rare specimens from our Museum’s collections

 • Explore our world-renowned Dinosaur Hall, including our T. rex growth series